 I don’t have a big list of places I want to go and I don’t feel the need to go places just to tick boxes.
 I just go year by year and decide on trips based on what I feel like doing at the time.
 This could come from my own research or from what people I’ve met on previous trips have said.
 I try to establish what the experience will be and whether I will be satisfied with it both during and in retrospect.
 The ideal is to target the upper end of Type I fun, perhaps straying into Type II fun, but avoiding Type III fun.

 In the short term, I had such a good time on the South Coast Track in Tasmania last year that I plan to continue the coastal backpacking theme with the West Coast Trail on Vancouver Island.
 Then a trip to the mountains, somewhere in east or central Asia.

 Longer term I don’t see myself running out of places to visit any time soon.
 An interesting question is, if I was planning a future 6-month break, would I go after a single epic trip, like the Great Himalaya Trail, or a number of smaller trips to different parts of the world?
 Not sure, but it’s good to think about these things just in case the opportunity arises.

 What advice do you have for other travellers doing the Bhutan Snowman Trek?

 - There is a reason why Bhutan is so green, so I would repeat the pre-trip advice of our leader, Jo Haines; take an umbrella.

 - Be prepared to take many pictures (I took over 1600 just on the trek).

 - Enjoy each day because even though this is a long trek it will be over all too quickly.

-Jon joined the 27-day Bhutan Snowman Trek in 2016.
-In 2017 there will be two departures; on 21 September led by Jo Haines, and 25 September led by Sorrel Wilby.
+Jon joined the 27-day Bhutan Snowman Trek.
+In 2018 there will be a departure on 27 September.
 For more information, contact our teams of travel experts around the world or download the trip notes of this Bhutan trekking holiday here.